 By Henning Gloystein

-LONDON (Reuters) - The quality of British electricity is falling because unreliable renewable generation is becoming an increasingly large component in the power supply, causing more flickering in households and potentially triggering outages.
+LONDON (Reuters) - The quality of British electricity is falling because variable renewable generation is becoming an increasingly large component in the power supply, causing more flickering in households and potentially triggering outages.

 Because electricity flows constantly, power grids need to maintain a stable current, known as fault level.
 And the problem might not be fixed any time soon as the technology to store electricity, and so balance renewable supply, is in its infancy.